Ōdai Yamamoto I Site

-The site forms part of a serial nomination submitted in 2009 for future inscription on the UNESCO World Heritage List, under criteria iii and iv: Jōmon Archaeological Sites in Hokkaidō, Northern Tōhoku, and other regions.
-Work began on the site in 2019 to improve public access to a section of the excavated area.

-Dating
+Early history

+The Ōdai Yamamoto I site is located on a fluvial terrace at an altitude of 26 m on the left bank of the Kanita River that flows into Mutsu Bay on the eastern side of the Tsugaru Peninsula.
 Thirty of the forty-six fragments of pottery, all from the same vessel, had carbonized residues, suggesting its use for the cooking of foodstuffs.
-Eight AMS radiocarbon dates were generated from five of the fragments and three pieces of associated charred wood; these suggested a date of 11,800 to 11,500 BC.
+Eight AMS radiocarbon dates were generated from five of the fragments and three pieces of associated charred wood; these suggested a date of 11,800 to 11,500 BCE.
 With calibration, this dating was pushed back to 14,500 to 14,000, as early as around 16,500 BP.
-Other datings have given a range between 13780 ± 170 and 12680 ± 140 BC.
-This makes the Odai Yamamoto I site important to the understanding of the transition between the Pleistocene and the Holocene.
+Other datings have given a range between 13780 ± 170 and 12680 ± 140 BCE.
+This makes the Ōdai Yamamoto I site important to the understanding of the transition between the Pleistocene and the Holocene.

+Modern history

+The site forms part of a serial nomination submitted in 2009 for future inscription on the UNESCO World Heritage List, under criteria iii and iv: Jōmon Archaeological Sites in Hokkaidō, Northern Tōhoku, and other regions.
 In recognition of their importance, the excavated artifacts have been designated a Municipal Cultural Property.

-Stoneware and pottery excavated from the Odai Yamamoto I site is preserved at the Oyama Furusato Museum at Oyama Elementary School.
+Stoneware and pottery excavated from the Ōdai Yamamoto I site is preserved at the Oyama Furusato Museum at Oyama Elementary School.
 The site received protection as a National Historic Site of Japan in 2013.
+Other pottery of a similar date has been found at Gasya and Khummi on the lower Amur River.

+Interpretation

+Pottery shards found during the rebuilding of a private residence in 1998 were submitted for radiocarbon dating by the Aomori Prefectural Board of Education, and were found to have been produced 16,500 years ago, making it the oldest known pottery in Japan and the second oldest known pottery in the world—the oldest was found in Hunan, China and dated about 1,000 years earlier.
+A total of 148 m2 was excavated in 1998.
+Further finds included axes, spearheads, arrowheads, scrapers, blades, and anvils, mostly of local shale but some also of obsidian.
+The arrowheads are of special significance as they push back the beginnings of the history of archery.
+As no indication of permanent dwellings have been found at the site, it is assumed that the ancient inhabitants of this area were still nomadic.